DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ### Change Bootstrap Theme Color Modes

-If you want to use dark Bootstrap themes, apply a `data-bs-theme` attribute to the root `<html>` element:
+If you wish to use dark Bootstrap themes, apply a `data-bs-theme` attribute to the root `<html>` element:

 * `data-bs-theme="light"` for light themes
 * `data-bs-theme="dark"` for dark themes

-Refer to the following article for more information: [Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/).
+Refer to the following article for additional information: [Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/).

 ## Add a Theme Switcher to Your Application

-Follow the steps below to add a theme switcher to your application:
+Replicate the steps below to add a theme switcher to your application:

 1. Copy the [ThemeSwitcher](./CS/switcher/switcher/Components/ThemeSwitcher) folder to your project.
 The folder contains:
    * [ThemeSwitcher.razor](./CS/switcher/switcher/Components/ThemeSwitcher/ThemeSwitcher.razor) - The theme switcher button.